Rosemary Barkett

-Rosemary Barkett (née Barakat; born August 29, 1939) is a Mexican-American judge of the Iran–United States Claims Tribunal located in The Hague, Netherlands since 2013.
-Previously, she served as a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
-Prior to her nomination for that post, she was chief justice of the Florida Supreme Court.
+Rosemary Barkett (née Barakat; born August 29, 1939) is an American lawyer and jurist serving as a judge of the Iran–United States Claims Tribunal at The Hague since 2013.
+Previously, she served as a Federal judge of the United States Court of Appeals for the Eleventh Circuit and was the 45th chief justice of Florida from 1992 to 1994.

-Born in Mexico to parents who were emigrants from Syria, she is recognized as the first woman, Arab American, and Hispanic judge (of Syrian descent) on the Florida Supreme Court.
+Born in Mexico to parents who were emigrants from Syria, she is recognized as the first woman, Arab American, and Hispanic judge (of Syrian descent) on the Supreme Court of Florida.

 Background

-Born Rosemary Barakat in Ciudad Victoria, Tamaulipas, Mexico, Barkett was the daughter of Syrian immigrants Assad and Mariam Barakat.
+Born Rosemary Barakat in Ciudad Victoria, Tamaulipas, Mexico, Barkett was the daughter of Syrian immigrants from Zaidal Assad and Mariam Barakat.
 Barkett's parents had seven children who survived to adulthood.
 In January 1946, when Barkett was six, her entire family immigrated to Miami, Florida.
-As a native Mexican by birth, Barakat spoke only Spanish until she moved to Miami.
+As a native of Mexico by birth, Barakat spoke only Spanish until she moved to Miami.
 Upon arriving in Miami, the family changed the spelling of its surname to Barkett.
 Barkett became a United States citizen in 1958 at the age of 18.

 At age 17, Barkett joined the Sisters of St. Joseph, becoming a nun.
 While in the Order, she received an Associate of Arts degree from Saint Joseph College of Florida.
 From 1960 to 1968, she taught elementary school and junior high school classes in Tampa, Jacksonville and St. Augustine.
 Years later, in 1990, she told the Orlando Sentinel that the convent was "like a sorority, without the parties."

 Barkett left the convent in 1967, the same year that she received her Bachelor of Science degree from Spring Hill College, summa cum laude.
 She went on to law school at the University of Florida in 1970, where she was the first woman to win the Miller Memorial award for outstanding senior graduate.